-More publications of the FES on the topic of Energy and Climate Change Policy can be here:
+FES Publications on Energy and Climate Change Policy are available here:

 Events on the topic

-All upcoming events of the Friedrich-Ebert-Stiftung on the subjects of Sustainability, Energy and Climate Change Policy can be found here.
+All upcoming events of the Friedrich-Ebert-Stiftung on Sustainability, Energy and Climate Change Policy can be found here.
 Past events of the Global Policy and Development department can be found here.

 Video Interview with Cleo Paskal: Geopolitics, Geoeconomics and Geophysics Reshape the World

 Op-ed in der Freitag: UN Climate Conference Fails

 Video Documentary: A Young Agenda for Climate Protection

 Spanish website on the FES regional project »Socio-ecological transformation in Latin America« and further FES work on climate policies in this region

 Please exchange in your e-mail program [at] by @.